astrzala/FabricToolset/README.md

 <hr>
 <h1>
   <img src="~/Fabric_256.svg" alt="Microsoft Fabric Logo" width="30" style="vertical-align: middle;"/>
-  Microsoft Fabric Code Snippets
+  Microsoft Fabric Toolset
 </h1>

-Welcome to **Fabric Code Snippets** – a collection of reusable scripts that can simplify and accelerate work with **Microsoft Fabric**.
+Welcome to **Fabric Toolset** – a collection of reusable scripts that can simplify and accelerate work with **Microsoft Fabric**.
 This repository is designed as a toolbox: each folder contains one or more scripts focused on specific tasks (automation, administration, troubleshooting, deployment).

 ---